Return to Search Results

 Capacity

-Max.
-Seated Outdoors: 350
+Reception Seated 350 350

 EVENT/RECEPTION CAPACITY: Indoors, the museum accommodates 50–450 seated or 100–1,200 standing.
 Outdoor areas hold 60–450 seated or 100–1,200 standing.
 The John M. Lee Court holds up to 350 seated guests.

 MEETING CAPACITY: The Auditorium accommodates 300 theater-style.
-The Fluor & Family Gallery holds 50 guests seated theater- or classroom-style.
+The Fluor & Family Gallery holds 50 guests seated theater or classroom-style.
 The Kidseum holds 40–150 guests seated theater-style.

 Availability